General Service Medal (2008): Clasps

 The clasps for the medal are named based on the geographic region of operations and not for specific named operations.
+Further operations deemed sufficient to warrant the award of the medal will see the addition of more clasps.
+Service in subsequent qualifying operations is reflected by additional clasps added to the existing GSM medal.

 The clasps and their qualifying periods of service are as follows: